djthegr8/TradeMemer/README.md

 We aren't at top.gg yet, so we don't really have a voting system, but this gives the link to our botsondiscord page.
 #### 4. !ping
 This simply gives the bot's ping.
-### Credits and Links
+### About and Links
 The bot is made by DJ001#0915, and was tested and played around with in the server [Dank Memer Casino and Giveaways](https://discord.me/dmcg)
-We are very grateful to all DMCG members for their suggestions.
-To Discord.NET devs, which helped me make the very basis of this bot.
-To quin, for making BetterCommandService and helping me in C#, without which I wouldn't have been able to make this bot.
 ### License
 We are licensed with Attribution-NonCommercial 3.0 United States, which simply means ~
 #### You are free to -